hamza-shafiq/ForsitProject/README.md

 ![high level FastAPI diagram](assets/FastApi.png?raw=true)

 ## Deployment

-*NOTE: not all services are converted to the new method yet*

 Services are deployed using a FastApi configuration.
 To set up fastApi and required plugins: